flochre/qnx_ros2_rpi/README.md

 The red lead should not be connected in our case
 The black lead to GND (3rd pin down)
 The white lead to TXD on the Pi (4th pin down)
-The green lead to RXD on the pI (5th pin down)
+The green lead to RXD on the Pi (5th pin down)
 ```

 With Arduino